 Additional non-native plant species will not be deliberately introduced into the conservation areas.
 Introduction of any new plant species by HCA will consider the biodiversity of the site, historical data of species present in the area, research, and additional relevant species inventories and contiguous surroundings within an approved restoration and stewardship strategy.
 In this plan "non-native" means species not native to Ontario as well as species native to Ontario but not to Hamilton.
 If established non-native plant species threaten natural heritage values, a program for their eradication will be developed subject to specific guidelines noted in the natural heritage inventory of this plan.
+An overall invasive species management plan should be developed for the conservation areas.

-.1 Invasive Species in Winona and Vinemount Conservation Areas
+Invasive Species in Winona and Vinemount Conservation Areas

-The species detailed below are a threat to the biodiversity and conservation values at Winona and Vinemount Conservation Areas.
-Trails throughout the Conservation Area are movement pathways for a number of invasive species.
+The species detailed below are a threat to the biodiversity and conservation values at WVCA.
+Trails throughout the conservation areas are movement pathways for a number of invasive species.
 The following section details the invasive species that occur in WVCA.

-.1 Common buckthorn
+.1 Common Buckthorn

-Common buckthorn (Rhamnus cathartica) is a small tree or shrub that was introduced to Ontario from Eurasia.
+Common Buckthorn (Rhamnus cathartica) is a small tree or shrub that was introduced to Ontario from Eurasia.
 It was widely planted in farm hedgerows and fencerows as a wind break.
 It can survive in a wide range of conditions making it very good at invading a variety of habitats (Anderson, 2012).
 Birds and small mammals feed on the berries of this plant, which has caused it to spread.
-While the spread of this species is currently limited in the conservation area, an effort will need to be undertaken to prevent future dominance of this species in the community.
+While the spread of this species is currently limited in the conservation areas, an effort will need to be undertaken to prevent future dominance of this species in the community.
 The focus should begin on all fruiting female trees.
 These fruiting females can be treated with herbicides and the remaining smaller stems removed through volunteer events and work days.
 The larger tree-like shrubs may require the cut-stump method of removal.
 Herbicide should be applied to fresh stumps or girdles or else the tree will re-sprout (Anderson, 2012).
-This species was low in number throughout the area, except near 50 road where there are larger polygons of Common Buckthorn close to urban development.
+This species was low in number throughout the area, except near Fifty Road where there are larger polygons of Common Buckthorn close to urban development.